 But for solving the big, existential difficult problems, like what product should we make, it can help to bind creative intelligence more tightly.
 Multiple minds with different perspectives have a greater depth of insight, and exchanging ideas more synchronously reduces latency - latency of feedback and validation, latency of spotting blocking issues, latency of reaching total clarity.

 You don't necessarily need to live in a communal arrangement with your work colleagues, but in situations where you need to really nail an idea, you should work closely together just as a band does.
 Touching base asynchronously via emails, or having a Zoom call once a week, won't get you there - the latency between your minds is just too high and the bandwidth is too low.
-You need to jam, and you need to progress the jamming to a recording, and the recording needs to be something that people want to listen to.
+You need to jam, and you need to progress the jamming into a recording, and the recording needs to be something that people want to listen to.

 With all this in mind, here's some notes based on what's worked for me in the past.
+YMMV.

 Overt power imbalances in the mix can ruin things right from the start.
 If one person sets another person's salary, or one person is a founder with a massive upside and the other isn't, the salary recipient will inevitably feel like a junior partner and most likely yield too easily to the ideas of the other.
 Ideally, creative partners are organizational siblings or cousins.
 Don't forget this when you reach the point in your career when you're the person setting the salaries - your reports might not be enjoying those ideation sessions quite as much as you are.

 Meet as frequently as you feel comfortable.
 If you are truly focused on sorting out this one idea, you're probably thinking about it all the time, especially in down time - when you're going to sleep, in the shower, while getting on the bus.
 You should have something new to discuss once every few days, rising to every day when things are actually in progress and you're figuratively in the studio making the recording.
-Informal settings are best - coffees, lunches, walks - and in as many different locations and contexts as possible, which will help memory and creativity. (see Ed Cooke's suggestions for how to pull this off during a pandemic).
+Informal settings are best - coffees, lunches, walks - and in as many different locations and contexts as possible, which will help memory and creativity.

-Try not compete to with each other in each others domains, and try to have clarity on what each person's bringing to the table (and implicitly, what they're not).
+Try not to compete with each other in each others domains, and try to have clarity on what each person's bringing to the table (and implicitly, what they're not).
 Each person should know their role - if you're a singer who doesn't play an instrument, nobody wants you to strap on a guitar!

 Do your best to understand other people's craft well before weighing in on their decisions.
 If you're not an engineer, don't second guess which stack the team is using.
 If you're not a product manager, before questioning the direction, read some product management books and understand how what you're doing ties in to the core principles.
 If you're not a designer.. you should probably avoid aesthetic feedback altogether.